saber13812002/QuranCode/README.md

   mid(1...253) = 127
   253  × 127 = 32131
   P32 = 131
-  There are  32 non-additive     primes up to 506 (excluding primes with digit sum = 10) There are 131 non-additive composites up to 506
+  There are  42 non-additive     primes up to 506 (10 primes with digit sum = 10)
+  There are 131 non-additive composites up to 506

   P114      = 619